ryanguill/emit/README.md

 Gets an array of all of the listeners.
 Each item in the array is a structure with the keys: listner (function), async (boolean), and once (boolean);

-__emit(required string event, [other arguments])__
+__emit(required string event, [optional arguments struct])__

 Fires an event of the given type.
 Remember that events are case sensitive by default.
-Event name is the only required argument, you can pass whatever other data you want into emit (or dispatch) and it will be passed along to the listner.
+Event name is the only required argument, you can optionally pass a struct of arguments to be passed to the listener by name.
+Remember that you cannot depend on positional arguments in listeners.
+The special argument __eventName will always be passed to the listeners.
+You can override this in the arguments struct if you know what you are doing.

-__dispatch (required string event, [other arguments])__
+__dispatch (required string event, [optional arguments struct])__

 Alias for emit().